 Implication: Write issues as if explaining to a new team member.
 Because the agent is always a new team member.

 Enforce PR size limits.
 Some PRs bundled multiple issues for convenience.
-The convenience of bundling made review more difficult.
+The convenience made review harder.
 Smaller PRs are easier to understand, review, and revert.

 Require security review earlier.
 Not as a final check, but as a gate on the first PR that touches user input, file systems, or network boundaries.